-Outsourcing tech support can cut costs, increase efficiency, improve productivity, and deliver better customer experiences.
+Outsourcing tech support metrics can cut costs, increase efficiency, improve productivity, and deliver better customer experiences.

 But you can’t realize these benefits if you can’t manage the tech support firm.

-And you can’t do that if you’re using the wrong metrics to assess performance.
+And you can’t do that if you’re using the wrong Tech Support Metrics to assess performance.

-Using the wrong metrics spells disaster.
+Using the wrong Tech Support Metrics spells disaster.
 It can send the wrong signals to the firm’s agents and erode agent morale.
 Bad morale can infect customer experiences.

 But with so many metrics to choose from, how do you know which are the right ones to use?